ASEAN: Market Profile

 Major Economic Indicators

-- Real GDP of the 10-nation ASEAN grew by 4.8% in 2016, helped by robust private consumption despite weaker exports.
-The Asian Development Bank (ADB) expects the trade bloc to expand by 5% in 2017.
+- Real GDP of the 10-nation ASEAN grew by 5.1% in 2018, helped by robust domestic demand.
+The Asian Development Bank (ADB) expects the GDP growth of the trade bloc to moderate to 4.8% in 2019.

 - The ASEAN Economic Community (AEC) was officially launched on 31 December 2015 to create a single market to enable an easier movement of goods, services, investment, capital and people across the region.

 - ASEAN and Hong Kong signed a Free Trade Agreement and a related Investment Agreement in November 2017.
-The agreements are expected to enter into force on 1 January 2019 at the earliest.
+The agreements with Laos, Myanmar, Singapore, Thailand, Vietnam and Malaysia have entered into force.

-- In the first ten months of 2017, Hong Kong’s total exports to ASEAN increased by 9.5% YOY to US$29.9 billion, while imports from the trade bloc totaled US$68.3 billion in the same period, representing a 14.8% YOY increase.
+- In the first nine months of 2019, Hong Kong’s total exports to ASEAN increased by 2.6% YOY to US$29.6 billion, while imports from the trade bloc totaled US$65.7 billion in the same period, representing a 9.9% YOY decrease.

 Current Economic Situation

-ASEAN is a fast expanding trade bloc in Asia with a growing economic clout.
-With a combined population of over 630 million, ASEAN’s aggregate size surpassing US$2.5 trillion in 2016.
+ASEAN is a fast-expanding trade bloc in Asia with a growing economic clout.
+With a combined population of over 649 million, ASEAN’s aggregate economic size surpassing US$2.9 trillion in 2018.

 Marking a major milestone in the regional economic integration agenda, the ASEAN Economic Community (AEC) was officially launched on 31 December 2015 to create a single market to enable an easier movement of goods, services, investment, capital and people across the region.
 The formal establishment of the AEC does not point to an end of the efforts in achieving further integration among the AEC countries, be it economic, political and socio-cultural.
 The AEC Blueprint 2025 was adopted by ASEAN leaders in November 2015, providing the broad directions through strategic measures in five areas for the AEC from 2016 to 2025.

-If treated as a single entity, the AEC would be ranked as the third largest economy in Asia and the sixth largest in the world (after the US, China, Japan, Germany and the UK based on 2016 figures).
+If treated as a single entity, the AEC would be ranked as the third largest economy in Asia and the fifth largest in the world (after the US, China, Japan and Germany based on 2017 figures).
 Yet, the AEC is diverse in terms of income level.
-While the bloc has an average per capita income of around US$4,000, that of individual members ranges from a low of around US$1,300 in Cambodia to more than US$50,000 in Singapore.
+While the bloc has an average per capita income of around US$4,600, that of individual members ranges from a low of around US$1,400 in Myanmar to more than US$60,000 in Singapore.

-The ASEAN economy as a whole expanded by 4.8% in 2016 and the growth is expected to quicken to 5% in 2017, supported by robust domestic consumption and export performance in many member states.
+The ASEAN economy as a whole expanded by 5.1% in 2018 and the growth is expected to moderate to 4.8% in 2019, mainly due to the slowdown in investment and export growth in some member states.

-In 2016, inward FDI flow to ASEAN declined by 20.5% to US$96.7 billion from US$121.6 billion in 2015 due to a fall in cross-border merger and acquisition (M&A) activities, according to the ASEAN Investment Report 2017.
-Performances of ASEAN member states differed, with the Philippines, Cambodia and Malaysia showing a strong increase, while Indonesia and Thailand witnessing a sharp decline.
+In 2018, inward FDI flow to ASEAN rose by 5.3% to US$155 billion from US$145 billion in 2017.
+Performances of ASEAN member states differed, with Thailand, Vietnam and Cambodia showing a strong increase, while Malaysia and Myanmar witnessing a decline in 2018.

 In the 1990s, ASEAN countries established the ASEAN Free Trade Area (AFTA) with a view to raising the bloc’s competitive edge as a production base through the reduction or elimination of tariffs and non-tariff barriers on intra-ASEAN trade, in addition to attracting FDI.
 AFTA adopted a scheme of Common Effective Preferential Tariff (CEPT) among ASEAN members for tariff reduction to between zero and 5% by 2010.
 The ASEAN Secretariat was given the authority to monitor and ensure compliance with AFTA measures.
 Despite the AFTA-CEPT, there is no common external tariff on goods imported from outside the trade bloc, with each ASEAN member applying import tariffs based on its national schedules.

-On the heels of AFTA and as part of ASEAN’s Vision 2020, ASEAN has embarked on a more ambitious strategy of regional economic integration to launch an AEC on 31 December 2015, thereby creating a single market that encompasses more than 630 million people.
+On the heels of AFTA and as part of ASEAN’s Vision 2020, ASEAN has embarked on a more ambitious strategy of regional economic integration to launch the AEC on 31 December 2015.
 The AEC objectives are fourfold, intending to achieve (i) a single market and production base, (ii) a highly competitive economic region, (iii) a region of equitable economic development, and (iv) a region fully integrated into the global economy.
 The AEC is expected to enable an easier movement of goods, services, investment, capital and people across the region.

 In addition to FTAs individually secured by ASEAN members, ASEAN as a trade bloc has adopted a pro-active stance towards extra-bloc free trade and regional economic integration, having concluded a number of FTAs and economic partnership arrangements including the China-ASEAN Free Trade Area (CAFTA), ASEAN–India FTA, ASEAN–Japan Comprehensive Economic Partnership (AJCEP) and ASEAN–Korea FTA.
 Besides, ASEAN is engaged in negotiations on Regional Comprehensive Economic Partnership (RCEP), a proposed FTA with six countries with which ASEAN has existing FTAs, namely, Australia, China, India, Japan, Korea and New Zealand.
-RCEP countries, which account for some nearly 30% of the world’s GDP and global trade, aim to conclude negotiations in 2018.
+RCEP countries, which account for about 30% of the world’s GDP and over a quarter of global exports.

 In November 2017, ASEAN and Hong Kong signed an FTA and a related Investment Agreement.
-The agreements, cover six areas, namely trade in goods; trade in services; investment; economic and technical co-operation (ECOTECH); intellectual property rights; and dispute settlement, are expected to enter into force on 1 January 2019 at the earliest.
+The agreements, cover six areas, namely trade in goods; trade in services; investment; economic and technical co-operation (ECOTECH); intellectual property rights; and dispute settlement.
+The agreements with Laos, Myanmar, Singapore, Thailand and Vietnam entered into force in June 2019, while the agreements with Malaysia became effective in 13 October 2019.

 Hong Kong’s Trade with ASEAN

-As a trade bloc, ASEAN is Hong Kong’s second largest trading partner after the Chinese mainland and the fourth largest export market of Hong Kong after the Chinese mainland, the EU and the US.
+As a trade bloc, ASEAN is Hong Kong’s second largest trading partner after Mainland China and the fourth largest export market of Hong Kong after Mainland China, the EU and the US.

-In the first ten months of 2017, Hong Kong’s total exports to ASEAN increased by 9.5% YOY to US$29.9 billion.
-Major items exported to ASEAN in the period included telecom equipment and parts (22.8% share of the total exports), semi-conductors, electronic valves and tubes (12%), electronic apparatus for electrical circuits (5.2%), parts and accessories of office machines/computers (4.4%), and office machines (3.8%).
+In the first nine months of 2019, Hong Kong’s total exports to ASEAN increased by 2.6% YOY to US$29.6 billion.
+Major items exported to ASEAN in the period included telecoms equipment and parts (22.3% share of the total exports), semi-conductors, electronic valves and tubes (14.5%), electrical apparatus for electrical circuits (4.8%), parts and accessories of office machines/computers (4.5%), and office machines (3.4%).

-Hong Kong’s imports from ASEAN totaled US$68.3 billion in the first ten months of 2017, showing a 14.8% YOY increase compared with same period last year.
-Major import items were semi-conductors, electronic valves and tubes (57.4% share of the total imports), telecom equipment and parts (6.6%), computers (4.5%), petroleum oils (4%), and parts and accessories of office machines/computers (3.2%).
+Hong Kong’s imports from ASEAN totaled US$65.7 billion in the first nine months of 2019, showing a 9.9% YOY decrease compared with same period last year.
+Major import items were semi-conductors, electronic valves and tubes (59.8% share of the total imports), telecom equipment and parts (6.1%), computers (4.0%), petroleum oils (4.0%), and parts and accessories of office machines/computers (3.1%).

-China has been ASEAN's largest trading partner since 2009.
-Trade between the huge markets of China and ASEAN will likely continue apace and this should bode well for Hong Kong in its handling of re-export trade for both places.
-In the first ten months of 2017, US$29.1 billion or 97% of Hong Kong’s exports to ASEAN were re-export items, of which 72.5% were originated from China, followed by Taiwan (3.7% share) and US (3.5% share).
-In the first ten months of 2017, Vietnam was the top export market of Hong Kong in ASEAN, followed by Singapore, Thailand and Malaysia.
+Mainland China has been ASEAN's largest trading partner since 2009.
+Trade between the huge markets of Mainland China and ASEAN will likely continue apace and this should bode well for Hong Kong in its handling of re-export trade for both places.
+In the first nine months of 2019, US$28.8 billion or 97.4% of Hong Kong’s exports to ASEAN were re-export items, of which 70.2% were originated from the mainland, followed by Taiwan (3.6% share) and US (3.5% share).
+In the first nine months of 2019, Vietnam was the top export market of Hong Kong in ASEAN, followed by Singapore, Thailand and the Philippines.

 ASEAN’s Involvement in Hong Kong Economy

-Singapore’s cumulative FDI in Hong Kong totaled HK$343.1 billion as of end-2015, accounting for 2.8% of the total cumulative FDI and ranked 6th among all FDI sources.
-In 2015, FDI inflow from Singapore reached HK$23.3 billion, down from HK$59 billion in 2014.
+Singapore’s cumulative FDI in Hong Kong totaled HK$383 billion as of end-2017, accounting for 2.5% of the total cumulative FDI and ranked 6th among all FDI sources.

-A total of 2,465,396 tourists from the six ASEAN countries of Singapore, Malaysia, Thailand, Indonesia, the Philippines and Vietnam visited Hong Kong in the first ten months of 2017, increasing by 1.6% from the same period last year.
+A total of 2.1 million tourists from the six ASEAN countries of Singapore, Malaysia, Thailand, Indonesia, the Philippines and Vietnam visited Hong Kong in the first nine months of 2019, dropping by 0.6% from the same period last year.

 - Southeast Asia